'Today was different': Douglas High teacher describes confusion then terror

 Falkowski said she didn't know Cruz but had heard students talking about him.

+"I'm hopping to her for dear life, just trying my hardest to get there, and then right when I get to the door I hear gunshots to my left," said Decoste, 18.

+"They put us in a closet, they took all of our names," he said.
+"There was 15 of us in one closet, crammed in there."

-Broward County schools Superintendent Robert Runcie said Wednesday that Cruz had recently been expelled from Douglas for disciplinary reasons and was currently enrolled in another school in the district.
+The Broward County schools superintendent, Robert Runcie, said Wednesday that Cruz had recently been expelled from Douglas for disciplinary reasons and was currently enrolled in another school in the district.
 Broward County Sheriff Scott Israel said investigators were reviewing social media postings that he described as "very disturbing."

-"It was just a normal day," Falkowski said.
-"In the past, there have been threats made on social media, and in my experience at our school, when they're aware of those threats, they take precautions, and they investigate and take the precautions at school to make sure nothing happens."
+Falkowski said that in the past, when school officials have been made aware of threats on social media, "they take precautions, and they investigate and take the precautions at school to make sure nothing happens."

+Decoste said Cruz was "not the best kid," someone who "did a lot of bad things at school" and sometimes posted pictures of "dead lizards and stuff that he shot" on his Instagram feed.

-But Gard said Cruz left little impression when he was a student in one of his classes last year.
+But Gard, the math teacher, said Cruz left little impression when he was a student in one of his classes last year.

 "I never had any problems with him," Gard said Wednesday night.
 "He wasn't a problem in class — but that was over a year ago."